ashki23/Python-notes/Virtual_environments.md

 conda clean --all
 ```

 **Note**: before removing packages or caches, make sure you are in the right virtual environment.
-You can use `conda info` and `conda env list` to find your current environment and use `source activate <env name or path>` or `source deactivate` to go to the rigth env.
+You can use `conda info` and `conda env list` to find your current environment and use `source activate <env name or path>` or `source deactivate` to go to activate the env.

 To remove a virtual environment you can use:
 ```bash